Scott McManus: Halifax Town

 On 17 May 2011, it was announced by Halifax Town that they had signed McManus from FC United.
 McManus said: "I'm sorry I had to leave – the only reasons I did so were for a greater degree of financial security so I can support my daughter, and to help progress my football career at a higher level."

 In his first season at FC Halifax Town McManus started 45 games and scored a late winner in the FA Cup at home to Tadcaster Albion to set the Shaymen on the way to the first round where they met Charlton Athletic.
 After a poor start to the season at centre back, he was moved to a more comfortable left back role and he excelled, winning numerous end of season awards.

 Scott's second season at the Shay ended up starting in October due to a groin operation in the summer.
 Having dislodged Jason St Juste from the left back position he picked up from where he had left off the previous season, and despite not winning the awards of the 2011–12 season his efforts were appreciated by players and fans alike, especially after FC Halifax Town's victorious Play-off final victory over Brackley Town.

 In the 2015-16 he scored the only goal in the final as FC Halifax Town beat Grimsby Town 1–0 to win the FA Trophy.

 Coalville Town

 On 21 May 2018, McManus was confirmed as joining Southern League Premier Central side Coalville Town after leaving Halifax Town, citing the reason for the move being his distance to travel regularly from his home in the Midlands.

+He left Coalville in 2020, and after a break from senior football, signed for Nuneaton Borough in December of that year.
+He returned to Coalville Town in January 2024.

+Barwell

+In May 2024, McManus joined Barwell.